 In the book of Hosea, God calls the young man, Hosea, to be his prophet—telling him to marry a prostitute, (see “Hosea Shows Us God’s Unconditional Love”).
 This is one of God’s most scandalous directives.

 What is intriguing is that God does not indicate which prostitute.
+God gives options.
 The choice is left to Hosea!
 While he could have opted for the first one he saw, picked one at random, or altruistically selected the one who was most needy or deserving of being rescued, I suspect he did none of those.

 But God does give us choices.
-When God tells us to do something, either through the Bible or the Holy Spirit, it is usually in bold strokes; he gives the big picture, such as feed the poor, care for the sick, or take care of orphans and widows.
+When God tells us to do something, either through the Bible or the Holy Spirit, it is usually in bold strokes.
+He gives the big picture, such as feed the poor, cares for the sick, or take care of orphans and widows.

 The details are left to us.
 God gives us options.
 We determine how we comply.
 We can factor in our personality, our resources, and our preferences, and, yes, even our passions in determining how we do what God tells us.

 Learn more about all twelve of the Bible’s Minor Prophets in Peter’s new book, Dear Theophilus, Minor Prophets: 40 Prophetic Teachings about Unfaithfulness, Punishment, and Hope